-12.4.3 Available graph types
+3.4.3 Available graph types

-1 The time series graph
+1. The time series graph

-is a multiple line chart with a date variable on the abscissa and up to four variables on the ordinate axis.
+This graph type is a multiple line chart with a date variable on the abscissa and up to twelve variables on the ordinate axis.
 Both axes are linear and continuous.
-An example of a time series graph is seen in figure 12.4.3.1.
+An example of a time series graph is seen in Figure 3.4.3.1.
 A legend may appear below the graph with descriptive statistics about mean value, standard deviation, span and number of valid cases.